compintell/THArrays.jl/docs/src/reference.md

 # API Reference

-This page provides a comprehensive reference for ThArrays functionality.
+This page provides a comprehensive reference for THArrays functionality.

 ## Tensor

 ```@docs
-ThArrays.Tensor
+THArrays.Tensor
 ```